 Dual enrollment courses are subject to the current Lake Land College tuition and fee rates.

 Unless otherwise specified, dual credit textbooks are rented to students and dropped off/picked up at the high school by Lake Land College.
 Dual credit fees cover textbook rental costs.

 Unless otherwise specified, dual enrollment students must come to campus to pick up/drop off their textbooks.

-Make sure you check with your high school counselor on what dual credit courses to take and how they transfer to your desired college/university and program of study.
+Students should check with their high school counselors on what dual credit courses to take and how they transfer to desired colleges/universities and programs of study.